contactsamie/AskSync/README.md

 This is a very simple Akka.NET extension that enables you to do an Ask without async await, you avoid all async/await and more issues with both local and remoting scenarios

+To install AkkaAskSync, run the following command in the Package Manager Console

+    Install-Package AkkaAskSync

 Intead of

     var result = await MyActor.Ask<ActorIdentity>(new Identify(null));